utah-cs4470-sp23/class/assignment1/README.md

 JPL has both trivial and non-trivial lexemes.
 A trivial lexeme, such as `>=`, matches only a single string, whereas a non-trivial lexeme matches more than one string.
+List all non-trivial lexemes.

 For every non-trivial lexeme in JPL, write a regular expression that precisely matches this lexeme.
 A precise match means that your regular expression accepts all valid instances of the lexeme and rejects all other strings.

+Write a regular expression that matches valid JPL whitespace.
+Recall that whitespace is not a token type---it separates tokens and is consumed by the lexer.

+Write a regular expression that matches comments.
+Recall that, like whitespace, comments aren't a token type.

 Be especially careful that your regular expressions reject illegal ASCII characters!
-This syntax `[\x00-\x7F]` can be used to refer to specific ASCII values.
+The syntax `[\x00-\x7F]` can be used to refer to specific ASCII values.

 Your regular expressions should follow the POSIX extended regular expression format as described